rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 * Operating System Prerequisite: Any Linux distribution that supports Docker should work.
 * Operating System Pre-configuration: This quick start includes easy paste-able commands to quickly satisfy this prerequisite.
-* Kubernetes Cluster Prerequisite: is implemented using k3d (k3s in docker)
+* Kubernetes Cluster Prerequisite: is implemented using k3d (k3s in Docker)
 * Default Storage Class Prerequisite: k3d ships with a local volume storage class.
 * Support for automated provisioning of Kubernetes Service of type LB Prerequisite: is implemented by taking advantage of k3d's ability to easily map port 443 of the VM to port 443 of a Dockerized LB that forwards traffic to a single Istio Ingress Gateway.
 Important limitations of this quick start guide's implementation of k3d to be aware of: